asthomp/Stoplight-Bot/README.md

 You *can* use `None` in lieu of an alert, emoji, or admin message but the actual message must contain *at least* one character.

-You can also use the following placeholders in messages to reference other Discord resources:
+You can also use the following placeholders other Discord resources:

 ```
     @USER will link to the message's original author.